salsanci/YRShell/readme.md

 http://www.stack.nl/~dimitri/doxygen/download.html

-NOTE: you are not required or expected to install or use doxygen, it is included here for completeness.
+NOTE: you are not required to install or use doxygen, to use YRShell.
+If you plan to look at or modify the YRShell,cpp source code, doxygen may be handy.
+The install instructions the development team uses are included here for completeness.

 ## Setup-Arduino-IDE
 Start with the instructions https://github.com/stm32duino/wiki/wiki/Getting-Started